jjg/type-o/journal.md

 # Type-O Project Journal

+## 11182023

+Tweaked the bottom case design to add clearance under the keyboard and elsewhere to accomodate the wiring between modules (the Dupont connectors add a lot of height).
+This might be reducable in the future with more customized components.

 ## 11122023

 Since the display is giving me trouble I'm going to play with the keyboard for awhile.